learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Endpoints:      172.18.0.5:8081
 ```

-The value of `Endpoints` in the output above tells us that service is now up and running.
+The value of `Endpoints` in the output above tells us that app is now up and running.

 Now, use `curl` to make a request to the API service again: